 - Any rights that you have to cancel or terminate the contract that would incur costs or fees.
 This includes details of the costs or fees and the notice period you have to give.

 Cooling off period

 You have a cooling off period of seven days before your switch goes ahead.
 In most cases, this will be cost free for you to cancel.

 Third parties acting for retailers

-If a third party is acting on your behalf, your retailer will need written confirmation – known as a letter of authority – that:
+If a third party is acting on your behalf, your retailer will need written confirmation from yourself – known as a letter of authority – confirming that:

 - the named third party is acting on your behalf;

 - the extent of the third party’s authority; and

 - how the third party’s fees are being paid.